spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 <br/>
 <br/>
 Read access:<br/>
-Read access allows [workers](#workers) to know the state of a [SpatialOS component](#spatialos-component)  The [access control list (ACL)](#access-control-list-acl) also controls which workers have read-access to a [SpatialOS entity](#spatialos-entity).
+Read access allows [workers](#workers) to know the state of a [SpatialOS component](#spatialos-component).
+The [access control list (ACL)](#access-control-list-acl) also controls which workers have read-access to a [SpatialOS entity](#spatialos-entity).
 Read access does not allow a worker to change a component.
 Read access is at the entity level; if a worker can read from an entity, it is allowed to read from all components on that entity.

 ### Check out
 Each individual [worker](#workers) checks out only part of the [SpatialOS world](#spatialos-world).
 This happens on a [chunk](#chunk)-by-chunk basis.
 A worker “checking out a chunk” means that: